-Dominikus Auliczek was born in Politschka, Eastern Bohemia, in 1734.
+Dominikus Auliczek was born in 1734 in Politschka, East Bohemia.
 After his apprenticeship he went to Vienna, Paris, London and Rome.
-In Rome he was awarded the first prize of the Accademia di San Luca for his sculptural work of Pope Clement XIII.
-As one of the best of his guild, Auliczek came to Munich in 1762 and began working in the Porzellan Manufaktur Nymphenburg as early as 1763, where he succeeded Franz Anton Bustelli as artistic director.
-Before his appointment to the position as sculptor of the Bavarian court in 1772, he created around 100 figurative models.
-Until 1797 he headed the manufactory as inspector and artistic director.
-His most famous design is the PERL service in Louis-Seize style, which was created around 1793 for Elector Carl Theodor von Bayern.
+There he was awarded the first prize of the Accademia di San Luca by Pope Clement XIII for his bossier art.
+As one of the best of his guild, Auliczek came to Munich in 1762 and already in 1763 began working at Porzellan Manufaktur Nymphenburg, where he was the artistic successor to Franz Anton Bustelli.
+By the time he was appointed sculptor to the court of the Electorate of Bavaria in 1772, he had created around 100 figurative models.
+He presided over the manufactory as inspector and artistic director until 1797.
+His most famous design is the PERL service in Louis-Seize style, created around 1793 for Elector Carl Theodor of Bavaria.

 All products of artist